Yaroster/skoomaDen.me/src/content/blog/Politics of Palace Dramas China Film Industry.md

 However, achieving international success presents significant challenges.
 Cultural differences, language barriers, and geopolitical tensions often hinder China’s efforts to export its soft power.
 Additionally, perceptions of state control over media can alienate Western audiences accustomed to more liberal creative environments.
 To overcome these obstacles, China must strike a delicate balance between promoting its cultural identity and appealing to universal themes.

-> "China’s global ambitions are as much about cultural diplomacy as they are about economic dominance."
+> <mark>"China’s global ambitions are as much about cultural diplomacy as they are about economic dominance."</mark>

 ### **The Future of Chinese Entertainment**